zowe/docs-site/docs/user-guide/address-security-requirements.md

 During configuration of server-side components, it is necessary to configure various system security settings.
 Your organization may require your security administrator to complete steps to configure Zowe security.
 As a system administrator/programmer, first consult with your security administrator before you start the installation process.

-**Note:** This article addresses configuring Zowe security during the installation process, and does not address security configuration to extend Zowe.
+**Note:** This article addresses configuring Zowe security during the Zowe z/OS components installation process, and does not address security configuration to extend Zowe.
 For more information about security configuration to extend Zowe, see the following articles:

   - [Digital certificates](../getting-started/zowe-security-overview#digital-certificates)
   - [User Authentication](../getting-started/zowe-security-overview#user-authentication)